franciscoperez1710/shoppingcart_javascript/README.md

 # shoppingcart_javascript
 shoppingcart made int javascript vanilla.

-3,3kbsis the weight of the file, this is a lightweight and very easy to use library to add to your e-commerce project.
+3,3kbs is the weight of the file, this is a lightweight and very easy to use library to add to your e-commerce project.

 This library works with the basic attributes of a product.code, size, quantity, name, price, image and brand.
 The available operations are: